If you’re travelling with your bike you need a decent bike bag or box to make sure it arrives safely. Here’s what you need to look for.

 An alloy internal frame provides your bike with extra protection inside this soft bag.
 You get separate wheel bags inside.

 You fix your bike to a frame inside this a nylon ripstop bag, and hold it steady with a strap system.
 A waterproof polyurethane base and high-density foam padding provide protection for your bike.

 We've done half a dozen flights with the Bonza Bike Box.
 The bikes have come through all those journeys completely fine and the box is looking almost unscathed.

 Getting your bike packed inside is relatively straightforward.
 The printed instructions aren't great but a couple of videos on bonzabikebox.com show you exactly how to do it.
 It's pretty standard stuff: you whip the wheels off, remove the pedals, take the handlebar out of the stem and probably take the seatpost out of the frame (you might get away with leaving it in if you have a small frame).
 I won't go into detail, but you won't have too much trouble with any of this.

 This rigid bike box is made from a tough plastic polymer and it provides superb protection for your bike.
 It’s also simple to pack and rolls on four wheels with proper bearings.
-The RRP of £700 is a sticking point, but shop around and you will find it for less - we found it on Wiggle for £439.99 when we were putting this guide together.
+The RRP of £700 is a sticking point, but shop around and you will probably find it for less.

 The Bike Guard Curv is a high-end flight case which gives excellent protection to your pride and joy.
 At a little over 8kg it's very light for a hard case, but it's also very expensive – costing nearly as much as an aluminium flight case.
 In our travels, our bikes arrived unscathed, but the lack of bracing could make it vulnerable if a lot of weight is stacked on top.